changdiqing/Quiz-For-Hospital/README.md

 6. Now your branch *tc_daniel* is clean. switch back to master branch with **git checkout master**
 7. Now you are in master branch.
 Do command line **git pull** to synchronize your local *master* and the *master* on git server.
 Because you never know if the other 3 bros has changed anything in the cloud master!
 8. command line: **git merge tc_daniel** to synchronize the master with your branch.
 This is the step where conflicts may occur and must be solved.
 Because Diqing and Daniel could just edited the same file, and there is no way that git should know how to merge the two different versions.
-9. Now you have your local development merged into your local master. repeat step 4 and 5 to commit the changes.
-10. command line: **git push** to synchronize the cloud *master* with your local *master*.
+9. command line: **git push** to synchronize the cloud *master* with your local *master*.
 Great!
 Now your name is logged on git, and if anything goes wrong we know who is the Schwarzer Täter:)